What every best String Trimmers has:

 Of all types of string trimmers, gas models are the most powerful.
 These are best for large properties where a cord won't reach fence lines and a cordless battery won't last long enough (though available high-capacity batteries for some cordless models are closing that gap).
 For extra-tough weeds and grass, experts recommend a heavy-duty model with dual cutting lines.
 However, gas trimmers are harder to start than electric models, and there's the added maintenance, mess and emissions that dealing with a gas engine entail.
 If you have a more modest property to keep trim and neat, a cordless electric string trimmer, or a corded electric string trimmer might be worth considering instead.
 Those are covered in their own sections, elsewhere in this report.

 Among gas models, experts and users are near unanimous in their praise of the Echo SRM-225 (Est. $200), a straight-shaft weed whacker with a 17-inch cutting path and dual cutting lines.
-In one large comparative test, it excels in all cutting tasks.
-Editors note that the two cycle, 21.2 cc engine is certified to meet emissions standards for 300 hours -- well above the more typical 50 hours found with other gas-powered trimmers, and add that those standards suggests that the engine should prove to be more durable overall.
+In testing by Consumer Reports, it excels in all cutting tasks.
+The editors note that the two cycle, 21.2 cc engine is certified to meet emissions standards for 300 hours -- well above the more typical 50 hours found with other gas-powered trimmers, and add that those standards suggest that the engine should prove to be more durable overall.
 Their conclusion is buttressed by a long five-year consumer warranty, or two years for professional use.

-In addition to excellent performance, and excellent expected durability, ergonomics are above average for a gas weed eater, though there are some things to be aware of.
-It's relatively heavy at 12 pounds, for one thing.
-The straight shaft makes this a good choice for taller users, and can reach further under bushes and brush than you could with a curved-shaft trimmer, but can make wrangling this string trimmer more challenging for petite users.
+In addition to excellent performance and excellent expected durability, ergonomics are above average for a gas weed eater, though there are some things to be aware of.
+Echo SRM-225 is relatively heavy at 12 pounds, for one thing.
+The straight shaft makes this a good choice for taller users, and it can reach further under bushes and brush than you could with a curved-shaft trimmer, but can make wrangling this string trimmer more challenging for petite users.

 With a 27.2 cc engine, a 15 inch cutting swath, and dual trimming lines, it's got plenty of power for most tasks.
 Rated at 9 pounds (minus the deflector and cutting attachment), experts say it's smooth to handle.
 Kudos are also given the spring-assisted pull starter, which makes for less effort when firing up this weed whacker.
-In comparison testing it earns the highest possible ratings for trimming (including trimming tall grass and weeds) and edging.
+It earns a recommendation from Consumer Reports, and earns the highest possible ratings for trimming (including trimming tall grass and weeds) and edging.
 The low exhaust motor exceeds EPA and/or CARB standards.
 Though Stihl markets this weed eater as a homeowner tool, for occasional use, its two year warranty applies to professional use as well.

-Because Stihl markets primarily through local dealers and garden centers, user feedback is hard to come by, but we found roughly 160 reviews at the Stihl site.
+Because Stihl markets primarily through local dealers and garden centers, user feedback is hard to come by, but we found more than 360 reviews at the Stihl site.
 We don't normally put as much stock in reviews at makers' sites, but Stihl uses a third party service to ensure that reviews are authentic, and there are enough negative reviews for products posted that we are confident that no filtering is going on.
-With that out of the way, the 4.5 star rating for the FS 40 C-E indicates a high level of owner satisfaction.
+With that out of the way, the 4.3 star rating for the FS 40 C-E indicates a high level of owner satisfaction.
 Some report say that they've had this trimmer two summers or more and that it is still going strong.

 If your budget is tighter still, we found a few gas weed eaters that fare decently with experts.
-Finding one that users don't detest proved to be a lot tougher.
+Spotting one that users don't detest proved to be a lot tougher.
 With that caveat in mind, we find that the Ryobi RY252CS (Est. $100) is one budget gas string trimmer to consider.
-It's named a Best Buy in one large comparative review, and is one of the top-rated curved-shaft string trimmers overall in that test, finishing right behind the Stihl trimmer highlighted above.
+It's named a Best Buy by Consumer Reports, and is one of the top-rated curved-shaft string trimmers overall in that test, finishing right behind the Stihl trimmer highlighted above.